How To Remove ALL Viruses from Your PC [2023 Updated]

 When it is finished, the black window will close automatically and a log file will open.
 Do not restart your computer.
 Proceed to the next step in this guide.

-STEP 2: Uninstall malicious programs from your computer
+STEP 2: Uninstall malicious programs from Windows

 In this second step, we will manually check if any unknown or malicious programs are installed on the computer.
 Sometimes adware and browser hijackers can have a usable Uninstall entry that can be used to remove them.